Gakare/Fall2024.OB/CEE_307/Modules/4_-_Economic_analysis_and_evaluation_of_alternatives/4c/Economic Comparisons Using the Benefit-Cost (B-C) Ratio and Payback Period Methods.md

 # Significance of the Payback Period
 - When the payback period is used for economic analysis, the objective is normally to recover the initial investment as quickly as possible or within a desired timeframe.
 - Although the discounted payback period is the more appropriate one to use, the simple payback period is sometimes used for quick comparison between alternatives because it is easy to calculate.
-- When comparing mutually exclusive alternatives using this method, the alternatev with the **shortest payback period** would normally be preferred.
+- When comparing mutually exclusive alternatives using this method, the alternative with the **shortest payback period** would normally be preferred.
 - However, it should be noted that the alternative with the shortest payback period <u>may not</u> necessarily be the most economical one over the entire service lives or study period.
 The reason being that the payback period does <u>not</u> consider all the cash flows over the entire service life, it **ignores all the cash flows beyond the payback period**.
 For example, an alternative with the shortest payback period may have significantly lower revenues than the competing alternative beyond the payback period, resulting in a lower net PW over the service life compared to the competing alternative.